 The children will be given logins for Times Tables Rock Stars.
 They can access the app at home on a laptop or ipad and even get the opportunity to play against the teachers some evenings.
 Please encourage your child to access the website at home as this will give them much needed practice of the Times Tables they are unsure of.

 Please click below to assess the TTRS website

-In R.E the children will be learning all about Christmas and Diwali.
-They will also be learning about King Herod and Rama and Sita.
+In R.E the children will be learning all about Hindu Gods and worship in the home.

 Children will be given a spelling list every Friday, please ensure your child practices these as they will be tested on these spellings the following Thursday.
 To support them further, encourage children to form sentences with the words given.

 Children will be given learning log challenges each term which is linked to the work they have been covering throughout the topic.
 This needs to be handed in on specific dates, please take this opportunity to work with your child and tackle the challenges with a creative, imaginative mind that celebrates you child's ideas.
 Please take a look at our homework grid below.

 Reading books will be changed every Friday.
 Please ensure that books and signed reading diaries are in school by Wednesday.
 Library books will be changed every two weeks.
 It is important that your child reads every evening.
 This could be done independently or with the help of an adult or older sibling.

 If you have any questions please do not hesitate to speak to us in the morning or at the end of the school day.